British Centre for Durkheimian Studies (BCDS)

 The first international conference involving the Centre was held in July 1993 in conjunction with the centennial meeting of the Association of Social Anthropologists of the Commonwealth held at St Catherine's College.
 The title of the Centre's contribution was ‘Durkheim's Division of Labour: A Centennial Assessment’.
 A larger conference was held on July 1995 at the Maison Française with the title ‘Reassessing Durkheim's Elementary Forms’.
 About 60 people registered for it and 28 papers were given, with lecturers coming from Japan, Canada, the United States, Italy, Germany, Hungary, as well as from France and Britain.
 In July 1996 a conference was organized by Geoffrey Walford (Department of Educational Studies, Oxford) and Bill Pickering on Durkheim and Education at which 14 papers were given.
 In September of that year Wendy James and Nick Allen, both of ISCA, organized a conference on Marcel Mauss at which 38 papers were presented.
 To commemorate the centenary of the publication of Durkheim's Le Suicide, Geoffrey Walford and Bill Pickering decided to arrange an international conference at the end of 1997.
 About 30 people attended, from France, Canada and Japan.

-A conference titled 150 Years after the Birth of Durkheim was organized in Oxford on 10-12 October 2008.
+A conference entitled '150 Years after the Birth of Durkheim' was organized in Oxford on 10-12 October 2008.
 A programme can be seen below.
 Most of the conferences that took place during the years of Bill’s directorship took place at the Maison Française Oxford.

 The Centre previously held Study Days at the Maison Française about 2-3 times a year.
 Just over 40 Study Days took place, covering such topics as: